 Here’s a few more before and after shots:

-The black hutch I had painted a soft blue-grey in my last house, but I knew that wouldn’t fly with the new colour scheme.
-A quick coat of paint was all this needed and now it fits right in again.
+The black hutch I had painted a soft blue-grey in my last house, but I knew that wouldn’t fly with the new color palette.
+A fresh coat of paint was all this needed and now it fits right in again.

-I’m so thrilled with the lighting from Rejuvenation – they were the big splurge item for this room and they really are a statement in here, the jewelry that pops against the dark walls.
+A new light was needed in here, and I’m so thrilled with the modern pendant lights from Rejuvenation – they were the big splurge item for this room and they really are a statement in here.
+The jewelry that pops against the dark walls.
+They help give the traditional space a modern look.

 Other art in the room were pieces I already had.
 I went with one large piece over the hutch to keep things less cluttered over on that side of the room, since the hutch itself is full of my pottery collection.
 Virtually all of the styling pieces in the room are vintage, antique, or thrifted, or just things I’ve had for a long time.
 Since this is the first room in this house I’ve styled, I had a pretty big stash to choose from!

-I am so happy with how this room turned out, let me tell you it is my favourite room in the house now.
+I am so happy with the modern dining room design and how this room turned out, let me tell you it is my favourite room in the house now.
 I just want to hang out in there all day long.
-It is really giving me the itch to get going on more renos in this house, now that I’ve set the tone!
+It is really giving me the itch to get going on more renos in this house, now that I’ve set the tone, helping this new house feel like our own home.
+And maybe I’ll have a few dinner parties even now that I have the spacious dining room do do it in!

 Make sure you check out the other participants, there are some pretty amazing transformations this season (as always) and I can’t wait to see what everyone else did!